New to effective altruism?

 Additionally, many individual writers and other sites have interesting material on effective altruism:

 - Effective-Altruism.com, where many different authors discuss EA issues and current events.

 - Giving Gladly, written by Julia Wise: Always original, and very warm.

-- Utilitarian Essays, many excellent philosophical pieces by Brian Tomasik.
+- Reducing Suffering, many excellent philosophical pieces by Brian Tomasik.